List of Crusades: Later Crusades (1291–1699)

-The Holy League of Clement VI.
-The Holy League of Clement VI (1343) was a crusade proclaimed by Clement VI in 1343 that resulted in a naval attack on Smyrna the next year.
+Holy League of Clement VI (1343).
+A crusade proclaimed by Clement VI in 1343 that resulted in a naval attack on Smyrna the next year.
 The Grand Counci of Venice elected Pietro Zeno as captain of the flotilla sent to assist the crusade against Aydinid-held Smyrna.
 Other crusader leaders included patriarch Henry of Asti, The crusade was a naval success and Smyrna was taken.
 Zeno was killed by Umur Bey's forces in an ambush while he and other crusaderswere attempting to celebrate mass in the no-man's-land between the battle lines.

-Smyrna Crusade.
-The Smyrna Crusade (1344) was the first of the Smyrniote Crusades (1343–1351).
-The Smyrna Crusade began in 1344 with the naval victory of the battle of Pallene and ended with an assault on Smyrna, capturing the harbour and the citadel but not the acropolis.
+Smyrna Crusade (1344).
+The first of the Smyrniote Crusades (1343–1351).
+The Smyrna Crusade began in 1344 with the naval victory of the Battle of Pallene and ended with an assault on Smyrna, capturing the harbour and the citadel but not the acropolis.
 Sometimes considered as part of the Holy League of Clement VI.

-Crusade of Humbert II of Viennois.
-The Crusade of Humbert II of Viennois (1346) was the second of the Smyrniote Crusades.
+Crusade of Humbert II of Viennois (1346).
+The second of the Smyrniote Crusades.
 A second expedition under the command of Humbert II of Viennois with little to show other than a victory over the Turks at Mytilene.
 Described in the Book of Chivalry by Geoffroi de Charny.
 Also called the Second Smyrna Crusade.

-Crusade against Francesco Ordelaffi.
-The Crusade against Francesco Ordelaffi (1355–1357) was a campaign by Innocent IV and Cardinal Gil Álvarez Carrillo de Albornoz against Francesco II Ordelaffi in order to restore papal authority to central Italy.
+Crusade against Francesco Ordelaffi (1355–1357).
+The Crusade against Francesco Ordelaffi was a campaign by Innocent IV and Cardinal Gil Álvarez Carrillo de Albornoz against Francesco II Ordelaffi in order to restore papal authority to central Italy.
 The pope's Angevin troops had some success against Ordelaffi through 1356, by mercenary troops sent by Bernabò Visconti allowed him to hold out until 1357.

-Crusade of Peter I de Lusignan.
-The Crusade of Peter I de Lusignan (1362–1365).
+Crusade of Peter I de Lusignan (1362–1365).
 Peter I of Cyprus (Peter I de Lusignan) was King of Cyprus and titular King of Jerusalem.
 He founded the chivalric Order of the Sword in 1347, dedicated to the recovery of Jerusalem, and attempted to convince nobles in Europe to mount a new crusade.
 His efforts were eventually merged with the Alexandrian Crusade.